inthreedee/photoprism-transfer-album/README.md

 - Use name matching if you've uploaded original photos from another source and you just want to re-create your google Photos albums in Photoprism.

-If `--batching` is not specified, it defaults to true for hash matching mode and false for name matching mode.
+If `--batching` is not specified, it defaults to true.
 Disabling batching will submit photos to the API one at a time as matches are found.
-Batching currently has no effect in name matching mode.

 ## Optional config file:
 The script will prompt interactively for all the information it needs.